The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Temporal Behavior

 \section{Temporal Behavior}

 The ASAS-SN and ZTF data make AT2019azh one of the few TDE candidates with a well-sampled rising light curve.
-It rises in the ASAS-SN $g$, $V$ and ZTF $g$, $r$ bands to the peak within 35 days, then decays gradually in all UV / optical filters.
-In addition, there is a minor re-brightening in the AS-ASSN $g$ and $V$ bands at $t \approx 90$ d.
+It rises in the ASAS-SN $g$, $V$ and ZTF $g$, $r$ bands to the peak within 35 days, then decays gradually in all UV / optical bands.
+In addition, there is a minor re-brightening in the AS-ASSN $g$ and $V$ bands at $t \approx 50$ d.

-Two features of the UV / optical light curves shown in Figure \ref{fig:mag} are notable.
-First, the data in the several filters indicate very little color evolution in a time span of $\sim$ 100 days, except for the earliest 10 days of the rising.
+One notable feature in Figure \ref{fig:mag} is that, the data in the several filters indicate very little color evolution in a time span of $\sim$ 100 days, except for the earliest 10 days of the rising.
 This is supported by the inferred photospheric temperature evolution to be shown later in Figure \ref{fig:T}.
-It is also in line with earlier discovery report by \cite{vanvelzen19} and is a characteristic of most previously found TDEs \citep[e.g.,][]{holoien19}.
-Second, the post-peak magnitudes decay linearly with time, which means the flux decays in an exponential rather than a power law with time.
+It is also in line with the earlier report by \cite{vanvelzen19} and is a characteristic of most previously found TDEs \citep[e.g.,][]{holoien19,vanvelzen20}.

 The X-ray count rate light curve in Figure \ref{fig:mag} shows a very different behavior.
 Apparently it has two slow flares during the optical bright phase, each varying by a factor of $\sim$ 10 with a duration of $\sim$ 50 days.
+Notably, the first X-ray detection is $>17$ times brighter than 9 days ago when there was a non-detection.
+Such an early, sharp variability was also seen in an X-ray TDE AT2018fyk \citep{Wevers19}.
 Most importantly, the X-ray brightens by a factor of $\sim$ 30 at around 250 days after discovery.
 This late X-ray brightening is unusual for TDEs, and the only past similar case is ASASSN-15oi \citep{gezari17}.

 The behaviors in X-rays and in UV/optical are quite different.
-The early ($t < 120$ d) X-rays show significant variations while UV/optical are in smooth rise and fall.
-Later, UV/optical decay monotonically for the rest of the time, but X-rays rise to its peak in about 250 days.
+The early ($t < 100$ d) X-rays show significant variations while UV/optical are in smooth rise and fall.
+Later, UV/optical decay monotonically for the rest of the time, but X-rays rise to its peak in about 200 days.
 These strongly suggest that the two emission components are produced probably at different locations and by different dissipation processes.
 This is helpful in discerning the most appropriate physical scenario in \S \ref{sec5}.